evilsocket/opensnitch/wiki/Rules.md

     You can narrow it further, by allowing `from this command line` + `from this User ID` + `to this IP` + `to this port`

+    Or just let it prompt you to allow/deny it if you don't these commands usually, and allow it for `30s`.

 - Don't allow `python3`, `perl` or `ruby` binaries system-wide:
   * As explained above, filter by executable + command line + (... more parameters ...)
     If you allow `python3`for example, you'll allow ANY `python3` script, so be careful.